 Being Scotland’s capital and home to over 480,00 people, you may expect Edinburgh to be an urban sprawl.
-However, Edinburgh is pretty unique in its abundance of outdoor spaces, beaches and natural landscapes interspersed throughout the city.
+However, Edinburgh is pretty unique in its abundance of outdoor spaces, parks, beaches and natural landscapes interspersed throughout the city.
 All of these outdoor spaces are easy to get to and mostly within walking distance of Edinburgh.
 Whether you want to relax in the sun or take in some nature.
 Read on to discover some of the best parks and outdoor spaces to visit in Edinburgh to escape the hustle and bustle of the city.

 Related Reading: Top short trips from Edinburgh

 The first on our list, and a Haystack team favorite, is Arthur’s Seat and Holyrood Park.
 Arthur’s Seat is a group of volcanic hills that is similar of the landscape in the Highlands, overlooking the city.
 At 251m, it isn’t the largest hill to climb in Scotland, but instead provides an easy climb that should take around 45 minutes.
 Once at the top, you will get an incredible panoramic view of the city and the surrounding area.

 To get to Arthur’s Seat, simply find your way to the Royal Mile before walking right to the bottom.
 You will past the Scottish Parliament and Holyrood Palace, where you will find the start of the route.